Hitham2496/Hitham2496.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm Hitham, a Ph.D.
-Candidate at the IPPP, Durham University.
+Candidate in theoretical particle physics at the [IPPP](ippp.dur.ac.uk/), Durham University.

 I am a talented **researcher** in theoretical particle physics, experienced in **test-driven software development**, techniques in **data science**, **communicating** the results of my research to **diverse audiences**.